 The Ethereum founder donated $763,970 worth of Ether to the Machine Intelligence Research Institute in 2017.

 He also donated $2.4 million worth of Ether to the SENS Research Foundation in 2018, for the research on rejuvenation biotechnologies and human life extension

-Despite his several inventions and support for cryptocurrencies and blockchain, Buterin, apart from being of one of cryptocurrency influencers, he continues to research on scaling solutions for Ethereum that would enable it to become a more ubiquitous computing and settlement platform.
+Despite his several inventions and support for cryptocurrencies and blockchain, Buterin, apart from being one of the cryptocurrency influencers, continues to research scaling solutions for Ethereum that would enable it to become a more ubiquitous computing and settlement platform.